Learning Organization

 - Experimentation with new approaches

-The SECI Model (Nonaka, 1994): Organizational knowledge creation occurs through continuous dialogue between tacit (personal) and explicit (codified) knowledge via four processes: Socialization (tacit→tacit), Externalization (tacit→explicit), Combination (explicit→explicit), and Internalization (explicit→tacit).
-This knowledge spiral expands organizational capability across individual, team, and organizational levels.
+The SECI Model (Nonaka, 1994): Knowledge creation occurs through dialogue between tacit (personal) and explicit (codified) knowledge via four processes — Socialization, Externalization, Combination, and Internalization — expanding capability across individual, team, and organizational levels.

-Organizations face inherent barriers including fragmentation (specialization obscuring consequences), event fixation (ignoring patterns), delayed feedback (actions separated from effects), and defensive routines (teams fighting rather than learning together).
+Key barriers include fragmentation (specialization obscuring consequences), event fixation (ignoring patterns), delayed feedback (actions separated from effects), and defensive routines (teams fighting rather than learning together).

 Related Concepts